-- Coach potential planters to clarify their ministry call. - Ensure your potential planter is properly assessed and prepared. - Determine appropriate budget and sources of income/support with your planter. - Help your planter build planting and support teams.
+- Coach potential planters to clarify their ministry call. - Ensure your potential planter is properly assessed and prepared. - Determine an appropriate budget with your planter. - Help your planter build planting and support teams.

 Commission your planter(s)

 - Affirm the call of the planter and planting team by leading your church to formally commission them. - Enlist a church member or staff person to provide leadership to the partnership. - Provide accountability for the planter and the new church theologically, administratively and financially until it is able to do so on its own.